Mgineer117/SNAC/README.md

 For the execution of each algorithms presented here, run the following command

 ```

+## How to Import Pre-Trained Model

+The training sequence proceeds as follows: SFs (Successor Features) -> OP (Option Training) -> HC (Hierarchical Training).
+Throughout this process, models are saved periodically in:

+`log/train_log/`

+Inside this folder, you'll find subdirectories such as `SF`, `OP`, `HC`, etc., where the trained models are stored.
+To import a trained model for evaluation, move the desired model from the appropriate subfolder to:

+`log/eval_log/model_for_eval/`

+After moving the model, rename the file (e.g., `model_n.p` or `best_model.p`) to match one of the following, depending on its type:
+- `sf_model`
+- `op_model`
+- `hc_model`

+Finally, enable the appropriate model import flags in the argparse file:

+`import-sf-model`
+`import-op-model`
+`import-hc-model`

+Make sure to import the OP model, as the SF model is a prerequisite.

 python3 main.py --algo-name SNAC --num-vector 10
 ```
 where algo-name = {SNAC, EigenOption, CoveringOption, PPO} and num-vector is the total number of eigenpurposes each algorithmn will use.